lukas-krecan/JsonUnit/README.md

 Although the differences are printed out by the assert statement, sometimes you use JsonUnit with other libraries like [Jadler](http://jadler.net) that do not print the differences between documents.
 In such case, you can switch on the logging.
 JsonUnit uses [SLF4J](http://www.slf4j.org/).
-The only thing you need to do is to configure your logging framework to log `net.javacrumbs.jsonunit.Difference` on INFO or DEBUG level.
-On INFO level it will log the differences, on DEBUG level it will add parts of the original documents that were compared.
+The only thing you need to do is to configure your logging framework to log `net.javacrumbs.jsonunit.difference` on DEBUG level.

 Maven dependency
 ----------------